 A recent literature has explored the dominant drivers of long-run and business-cycle dynamics of macroeconomic variables using SVARs that rely on variance-maximizing rules for identification.
 However, identification performance is poor when shocks other than the target of interest also play a large role in driving volatility at the targeted horizon or frequency.
 The result is that these identifications can capture a hybrid shock rather than a dominant shock (Dieppe et. al. 2021).
 We suggest a simple enhancement to the identification procedure that reduces the influence of confounding shocks.
 That fix is to include theoretically-informed sign or exclusion restrictions, if available, in the identification stage of the vector auto-regression.

 SVAR Identification from Higher Moments: Has the Simultaneous Causality Problem Been Solved?

 Two recent strands of the literature on Structural Vector Autoregressions (SVARs) use higher moments for identification.
-One of them exploits heavy-tailedness of the shocks; the other, stochastic volatility (heteroskedasticity).
-These approaches achieve point identification without requiring a priori exclusion or sign restrictions.
-We review this work critically, and contrast its goals to the separate research program that has pushed for macroeconometrics to rely more heavily on credible economic restrictions and/or institutional knowledge (as is the standard in microeconometric policy evaluation).
-Higher moment identification imposes substantively stronger assumptions on the shock process than standard second-order SVAR identification methods do.
-We show how to test these assumptions in the data.
-Even when the assumptions are not rejected, estimation and inference based on higher moments necessarily demand more from a finite sample than standard approaches.
-Thus, in our view, issues of robustness and concerns of weak identification should be given high priority by applied users.
+One of them exploits independence and non-Gaussianity of the shocks; the other, stochastic volatility (heteroskedasticity).
+These approaches achieve point identification without imposing exclusion or sign restrictions.
+We review this work critically, and contrast its goals with the separate research program that has pushed for macroeconometrics to rely more heavily on credible economic restrictions and institutional knowledge, as is the standard in microeconometric policy evaluation.
+Identification based on higher moments imposes substantively stronger assumptions on the shock process than standard second-order SVAR identification methods do.
+We recommend that these assumptions be tested in applied work.
+Even when the assumptions are not rejected, inference based on higher moments necessarily demands more from a finite sample than standard approaches do.
+Thus, in our view, weak identification issues should be given high priority by applied users.